namoopsoo/namoopsoo.github.io/content/bragdoc/_index.md

 Although I chose to stop the effort rather than invest further without better data, the experiment reinforced an important lesson: fraud and default are not interchangeable signals, and future work in this area should focus on higher-quality chargeback data to more accurately separate the two.

+## Reduced unnecessary address rejections by improving validation pass rates from ~85% to ~95%, through log analysis, Athena-based monitoring, and integration of Google Geocoding API for smarter normalization., (2017)
+Our retailer operations team suspected that poor address validation was reducing conversion, so I took the initiative to investigate.
+I started by analyzing our existing logs in Sentry but quickly realized they were sampled (~10%), making them unreliable for analytical conclusions.
+This insight prompted me to build our first AWS Athena table for ingesting raw JSON logs, so we could properly measure address validation outcomes at full fidelity.

+With this new infrastructure in place, I defined a new “pass rate” metric—the proportion of addresses successfully recognized by our downstream SmartyStreets USPS validator.
+The existing approach often failed to normalize addresses properly before validation, which led to unnecessary rejections.

+Leveraging my experience with the Google Geocoding API, I introduced an additional normalization step to clean up addresses before sending them to SmartyStreets.
+This dramatically improved our pass rate—from around 85% to roughly 95%—and gave us much more reliable address recognition.

+To help visualize progress, I built a quick Matplotlib stacked area chart in Jupyter, showing the pass rate improvement over time.
+I also collaborated with our business analytics team to make the new Athena dataset easily accessible for ongoing analysis.

+Overall, this effort replaced ad hoc log sampling with a measurable, data-driven feedback loop, directly improving the customer experience and reducing operational friction for address validation.

 ## Decoupled underwriting ML pipeline from monolith into a SageMaker + Lambda microservice, enabling faster, safer model deployments with Dockerized scikit-learn and XGBoost., (2018)
 At one point, our underwriting models were too tightly coupled to the company’s monolithic application.
 Feature engineering was abstracted behind layers of object-oriented code, making bugs hard to isolate.
 Even small changes required redeploying the entire monolith—an error-prone process that risked outages (and had already caused them).